How to Monetize Your Live Streaming Content with WpStream

 Another interesting marketing concept is anchoring.
 Anchoring refers to the perceived value of a product by your customers.
 You can use anchoring to your advantage by presenting your viewers with differently priced packages – side by side.
 For example, let’s say that you want to offer an annual subscription package for all of your live streams for $49.
 In this situation you can first present your customer with a different offer: a $249 lifetime subscription.

 This will change your viewer’s perception on value and pricing that the first offer is, in fact, a great deal.
-This is just a simple example of how you can use pricing psychology to change the viewers’ perception of your live products.
-The good thing is that you can use techniques like these for most of the monetization options which we’ll go through below.
+This is just a simple example of how you can use psychology to change a viewers’ perception of your products.
+The good thing is that you can use techniques like this for most of the monetization options.

 Live Stream Monetization Options